 The Ivy League haircut isn’t just associated with the military but also influenced by vintage collegiate style.
 A very easily adaptable hairstyle, hair is shorter on the sides and boasts a bit more volume up top.
 This is a great option for hairstyles that compliment a preppy aesthetic and men who want something more refined.

 4. Crew Cut

-One of the most iconic military haircuts famous for its identifiable shape and simple proportions, the crew cut, is a failsafe military inspired hairstyle.
+One of the most iconic military haircuts famous for its identifiable shape and simple proportions, the crew cut, is a failsafe military-inspired hairstyle.
 This cut is also awesome for adding more definition to your face shape.
 While all the hair is tapered to the shape of one’s head, the longest portion of hair will be at the front of the hairline.
-A true adaptation of this cut will capitalise on its shorter proportions.
+A true adaptation of this cut will capitalize on its shorter proportions.

 This one is for the gents who appreciate the military hairstyles of the past.
 The difference between adaptations of this cut and the other cuts mentioned in this article is the finish of your hair.
-A side part is a usual feature of this style, but a high glossy, gel like product should be used for an accurate nod to the past.
-Experiment with longer hair up top, and style accordingly with a gel based product to capture the retro essence of the military of times gone by.
+A side part is a usual feature of this style, but a high gloss, gel hair product should be used for an accurate nod to the past.
+Experiment with longer hair up top, and style accordingly with a gel-based product to capture the retro essence of the military of times gone by.

-A variation of the crew cut, the high and tight ‘do refers to the typically barely there sides that are blended to the top portions of hair that have a bit more height and fullness.
-For this style, it is all in the cut so ensure you are going to a dependable barber who can blend hair well and understands the proportions of your face.
+The high and tight is all in the cut so ensure you are going to a dependable barber who can blend hair well and understands the proportions of your face.
 The key is to experiment – find which features you want to enhance and cut accordingly!